Strategic marketing partnership: questions and answers

 The central governing bodies of the newly formed MediaCo would be:

-• Management: The sole personally liable shareholder of MediaCo would be a German limited liability company (“general partner”) whose sole shareholder would be DFL e.V.
-The management and representation of MediaCo would be the responsibility of this general partner controlled by DFL e.V.
-Business activities would be managed by its Management Board.
-The Management Board would comprise at least three members, including Chief Executive Officer(s) and a Chief Financial Officer.
-The appointment and dismissal of members of the Management Board would be the responsibility of the Advisory Board (see below) and would require a double majority of the Advisory Board members, i.e. a majority of all Advisory Board members as well as a majority of the Advisory Board members delegated by DFL e.V.
-The Advisory Board members delegated by DFL e.V. would have sole responsibility for proposing appointments to the position of CEO(s).
+• Management: A German limited liability company (“general partner”) whose sole shareholder is DFL e.V. is planned as the sole personally liable shareholder of MediaCo.
+The management and representation of MediaCo will be the responsibility of this general partner controlled by DFL e.V.
+Business activities will be managed by its Management Board.
+The Management Board will comprise at least three members, including Chief Executive Officer(s) and a Chief Financial Officer.
+The appointment and dismissal of members of the Management Board will be the responsibility of the Advisory Board (see below) and will require a double majority of the Advisory Board members, i.e. a majority of all Advisory Board members as well as a majority of the Advisory Board members delegated by DFL e.V.
+The Advisory Board members delegated by DFL e.V. will have sole responsibility for proposing appointments to the position of CEO(s).
 The plan is for the CEO(s) of MediaCo to be members of the Management board of DFL GmbH who will perform both roles (DFL GmbH and MediaCo) simultaneously.
-With regard to potential members of the Management Board in addition to the CEO(s), the partner Advisory Board members could be granted a right of first proposal.
-This would give the partner Advisory Board members the opportunity to make initial proposals; if these proposals were not accepted by the Advisory Board, the DFL Advisory Board members would, of course, be able to make proposals themselves and decide on the respective appointment due to having the majority of the votes.
+With regard to potential members of the Management Board in addition to the CEO(s), the partner Advisory Board members can be granted a right of first proposal.
+This gives the partner Advisory Board members the opportunity to make initial proposals; if these proposals were not accepted by the Advisory Board, the DFL Advisory Board members would, of course, be able to make proposals themselves and decide on the respective appointment due to having the majority of the votes.

-• Advisory Board: The Advisory Board would be established at the level of the general partner.
-It would decide on matters requiring approval.
-It would also monitor the performance of MediaCo and advise the Management Board on strategy and business planning.
-The Advisory Board would comprise seven members (“Advisory Board members”), with five being appointed by DFL e.V. from among the club representatives on the DFL Executive Committee (“DFL Advisory Board members”) and two being appointed by the partner (“partner Advisory Board members”).
+• Advisory Board: The Advisory Board will be established at the level of the general partner.
+It will decide on matters requiring approval.
+It also monitors the performance of MediaCo and advises the Management Board on strategy and business planning.
+The Advisory Board comprises seven members (“Advisory Board members”), with five being appointed by DFL e.V. from among the club representatives on the DFL Executive Committee (“DFL Advisory Board members”) and two being appointed by the partner (“partner Advisory Board members”).
 The members of the Advisory Board would be formally appointed by the shareholders’ meeting of the general partner.
-Resolutions of the Advisory Board would require a simple majority of the votes cast.
-The only exception is the appointment and dismissal of members of the Management Board, which would require a double majority of the Advisory Board members, i.e. a simple majority of the Advisory Board members as well as a simple majority of the DFL Advisory Board members.
-The Chair of the Advisory Board would be a DFL Advisory Board member.
-In the event of a tied vote, the Chair of the Advisory Board would have the casting vote.
+Resolutions of the Advisory Board require a simple majority of the votes cast.
+The only exception is the appointment and dismissal of members of the Management Board, which requires a double majority of the Advisory Board members, i.e. a simple majority of the Advisory Board members as well as a simple majority of the DFL Advisory Board members.
+The Chair of the Advisory Board will be a DFL Advisory Board member.
+In the event of a tied vote, the Chair of the Advisory Board has the casting vote.

-• Shareholders’ Committee: The Shareholders’ Committee would serve as a forum for regular dialogue at executive level.
-It would comprise four members, with two being appointed by DFL e.V. from among the DFL Advisory Board members and two being appointed by the partner.
-The Shareholders’ Committee could make non-binding proposals to the Management Board and the Advisory Board.
-It would also serve as a dispute resolution body in the event of the partner Advisory Board members exercising their right of veto on one of the matters for which such right of veto exists.
+• Shareholders’ Committee: The Shareholders’ Committee serves as a forum for regular dialogue at executive level.
+It comprises four members, with two being appointed by DFL e.V. from among the DFL Advisory Board members and two being appointed by the partner.
+The Shareholders’ Committee can make non-binding proposals to the Management Board and the Advisory Board.
+It also serves as a dispute resolution body in the event of the partner Advisory Board members exercising their right of veto on one of the matters for which such right of veto exists.

 • What co-determination rights – in particular veto rights – would a marketing partner have?

-As has already been said, the sovereign rights and functions of the DFL – such as the organisation of match operations, match scheduling, setting kick-off times and the licensing of the clubs and the players – and the clubs’ influence and participation rights will be maintained and remain the exclusive preserve of DFL e.V. and DFL GmbH.
-This also means that competitive matches abroad, new kick-off times and co-determination rights for a partner regarding match scheduling do not play any part in our thinking.
+As has already been said, the sovereign rights and functions of the DFL – such as the organisation of match operations, match scheduling, setting kick-off times and the licensing of the clubs and the players – and the clubs’ influence and participation rights are maintained and remain the exclusive preserve of DFL e.V. and DFL GmbH.
+This also means that competitive matches abroad, new kick-off times and co-determination rights for a partner regarding match scheduling do not play any part in our thinking for a partnership.

-Rather, a specific example of a right of veto would be that representatives of DFL e.V. would be able to resolve the termination of the licence agreement between DFL e.V. and MediaCo, if the partner did not have a right of veto in this regard, as DFL e.V. would control MediaCo via the general partner in which it would be the sole shareholder.
+Rather, a specific example of a right of veto would be that representatives of DFL e.V. would be able to resolve the termination of the licence agreement between DFL e.V. and MediaCo, if the partner did not have a right of veto in this regard, as DFL e.V. controls MediaCo via the general partner in which it would be the sole shareholder.
 Naturally, that would not be in keeping with the spirit and interests of a partnership, as a partner obviously has to know the basic framework and has to be able to trust, with legal certainty, that this framework (e.g. the licence agreement between DFL e.V. and MediaCo) will be upheld and not unilaterally altered to the partner’s material disadvantage.
-For the duration of the minority interest, it is therefore intended that a partner would have a right of veto against ending the licence agreement between DFL e.V. and MediaCo, for example.
+For the duration of the term of the licence agreement of 20 years, it is therefore intended that a partner would have a right of veto against prematurely ending the licence agreement between DFL e.V. and MediaCo, for example.
 Examples of additional rights of veto – in each case solely relating to MediaCo, and hence not to DFL e.V. or DFL GmbH – concern planned significant investments not relating to ordinary business activities, i.e. the exploitation of rights by MediaCo; amendments to the marketing agreement that are materially economically disadvantageous to MediaCo; and the granting or taking out of loans above a certain amount.

 Possible co-determination and veto rights were transparently presented to the clubs and discussed with them during the talks in November 2023.
 To expressly repeat the point: None of this concerns the DFL’s sovereign rights on sporting matters, for example, such as match scheduling, kick-off times or matters of this nature.